lisphilar/covid19-sir/README.md

 CovsirPhy library is developed by a community of volunteers.
 Please see the full list [here](https://github.com/lisphilar/covid19-sir/graphs/contributors).

+This project started in Kaggle platform.
+Lisphilar published [Kaggle Notebook: COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) on 12Feb2020, discussing with Kaggle community.
+On 07May2020, "covid19-sir" repository was created.
+On 10May2020, `covsirphy` version 1.0.0 was published in GitHub.
+Version 2.3.0 was released in PyPI on 28Jun2020.

 ## License: Apache License 2.0

 Please refer to [LICENSE](https://github.com/lisphilar/covid19-sir/blob/master/LICENSE) file.